WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

-## How to get a Certificate of Completion
+## How to Get a Certificate of Completion

-1. Complete 80% of the homework
+1. Complete 80% of the homework.
-2. Don’t miss more than 3 classes
+2. Don’t miss more than three classes.
-3. Complete the final project
+3. Complete the final project.

 <aside class="notes">

 **Teaching Tips**:

 - This slide is on how to get a certificate of completion.
-If it's different, change it!
+If anything is different, change it!

 </aside>